-- If top management gets involved and displays a commitment to solid crisis management capacity, this increases confidence in the organization as a whole.
-Furthermore, customers, owners and business partners will all have more confidence in an organization with a robust crisis management capacity.
+- If top management gets involved and displays a commitment to solid crisis management capacity, this increases confidence in the organisation as a whole.
+Furthermore, customers, owners and business partners will all have more confidence in an organisation with a robust crisis management capacity.
 A company that manages a crisis successfully can even strengthen its brand.

 - It is important to have a long-term resilience strategy that stretches beyond exercises.
 An exercise is a live test of a company’s crisis management – it shows whether it has prepared well enough and whether there are things that need changing.”

 Learn more about how we can help you achieve your mission-critical priorities with our expert services and Exonaut software solutions.